 - Americans in certain states who are on unemployment insurance will continue to receive $300 in supplemental federal aid (Federal Pandemic Unemployment Compensation).
-The six-month extension of $300 supplemental monthly aid would give unemployed Americans an additional $7,800.
+The 6-month extension of $300 supplemental weekly aid would give unemployed Americans a maximum of an additional $7,800.
 A number of states are opting out of providing this extra payment, however.
 Check your state’s unemployment office for your state’s status.

 - Pandemic Unemployment Assistance — which gives those who are not eligible for regular unemployment insurance, such as self-employed workers — has been extended.

-- Extended Benefits, which unemployed workers receive after they’ve exhausted traditional unemployment insurance, and is triggered on a state-by-state basis due to high unemployment, has been federally funded.
+- Extended Benefits, which unemployed workers receive after they’ve exhausted traditional unemployment insurance, and is triggered on a state-by-state basis due to high unemployment, have been federally funded.

 This tax forgiveness applies to taxpayers with an adjusted gross income of less than $150,000.
 If you’ve already filed your taxes for the 2020 season, don’t file an amended federal tax return yet.
 According to the IRS website, for those who have already filed their 2020 taxes, the IRS will automatically refund money to people who already filed their tax return reporting unemployment compensation

 Filers can review their IRS Form 1099-g to see their total unemployment compensation as well as any state or local income tax refunds or credit they received in the previous year.

 As of right now, taxes do apply for unemployment benefits distributed in 2021, but that could change.